sf666/nextcp2/README.md

 ## build instructions

-Before calling the `./build.sh` script or doing manual build steps, switch to JDK 11.
+Before calling the `./build.sh` script or doing manual build steps, switch to JDK 8 or higher.

 Switching between Java versions can be done with SDKMAN : https://sdkman.io/install